 For the rest of this article, I’ll use “post” to refer to whatever kinds of content you’re creating.
 From blogs to videos to even books or podcasts.
 The framework is very versatile.

 First, we make a promise about the post content.
 This frames the post and tells the reader what they’re going to get.
 You might want to write this part last as you’ll have a better idea of what you’re promising after you’ve written it.
+After all, if you can't make your meet those promises in the future, it could cause damage to your reputation with the readers.

 Explain to the reader what they’ll learn by reading your post and what actionable information they’ll walk away with.
 Finish that sentence with something that your readers will want to know.
 We’re letting them know that there is a better future out there after they read this post.